 Cancellation of the £350m A27 Arundel bypass was an election manifesto commitment for the Labour Party, so its fate was already set.
 Bam Nuttall is the contractor losing out there.

 The A303 upgrade includes a planned £1.7bn tunnel under the Stonehenge World Heritage Site.
-The MORE joint venture, comprising FCC Construcción, WeBuild and BeMo Tunnelling, has been in line for that contract, hoping for a go-ahead before the end of the year.
-It looks like they will have to wait rather longer.
+The MORE joint venture, comprising FCC Construcción, WeBuild and BeMo Tunnelling, had been in line for that contract, hoping for a go-ahead before the end of the year.

 Got a story?
 Email news@theconstructionindex.co.uk